delpart/delpart.github.io/index.md

 ## Research Interest

-I am working on the analysis and verification of neural networks using abstract interpretation.
+I am working on robust computation in/with dynamical systems.
 Further, I am also highly interested in morphological computing and its applications based on (physical) reservoir computing.

 ## Misc Interest